chrisgrieser/nanotipsforvim-blog/articles/bare-bones-modern-nvim-config.md

 4. Treesitter for syntax highlighting

 Everything is bootstrapped, meaning lazy.nvim, LSPs, and treesitter parsers are automatically installed on the first run.
+Less than 100 lines of code.

 **Usage**
 1. Save the code below as: `~/.config/nvim/init.lua` (macOS) or